peterjmartinson/writing/DistractedFortune/20250102_MugRedo/draft.md

 1. Money Invested

 In general, it should cost you VERY LITTLE to start your business.
 My mug business really cost me zero dollars.
-I designed my images using [Inkscape](https://inkscape.org/), a free vector graphics application, [GIMP](https://www.gimp.org/), a free paint application, and [LaTeX](https://www.latex-project.org/), free math typesetting software.
-Printful costs no money to get started.
+I designed my images using the free vector graphics application [Inkscape](https://inkscape.org/), the free paint application [GIMP](https://www.gimp.org/), and the free math typesetting software [LaTeX](https://www.latex-project.org/).
+Printful itself costs no money to get started.

 The only thing I spent money on are the samples, which cost about $6 per mug.
-Now I have three interesting mugs.
+Now I have three interesting mugs to drink coffee from.

 If I had spent $1000 to start, and found myself at the same point, I'd stop.